arcanjotiago/express/README.md

 # Description
 This repository was created using `Express` framework.
-Here we have three basic endpoints to perform some actions to illustrate how Express works.
+Here we have three basic endpoints to perform some actions that illustrate how Express works.

 # Endpoints
 -`GET`  /status